 History Course Offerings

-HIST 112 History of Western Civilization 1: Ancient and Medieval Europe – GS 7
+HIST 112 History of Western Civilization 1: From the Bronze Age to the Renaissance – GS7 C-WT

-HIST 113 History of Western Civilization 2: Early Modern and Modern Europe – GS 7
+HIST 113 History of Western Civilization 2: Early Modern and Modern Europe – GS7 C-WT

 An introductory survey of the major developments in China, Japan, Korea and Southeast Asia from 1600 to the present.
 Topics include modernization, the reaction to the West, nationalism, communism and postwar trends.
 Fall semester.